 Would you like to avoid complicated, expensive, and potentially painful dental procedures?

-Regular visits to Dr. Barroso and his hygiene department at Legacy Dental ensure both proper preventative care and routine hygiene, allowing you to maintain the good oral health that is necessary for your overall well-being and systemic health.
+Regular visits to our dentist Dr. Barroso and his hygiene department at Legacy Dental ensure proper preventative care and routine hygiene, allowing you to maintain the good oral health necessary for your overall well-being and systemic health.

 Our superior diagnostics equipment and materials detect any changes to your teeth, tissues, or bone, including cracks, decay, gum disease, or the breakdown of dental restorations.
 Educating our patients on effective hygiene is the heart of our practice.

 Frequent and proper brushing and flossing, along with your regular professional dental cleaning, will help reduce and remove plaque- a contributing factor to tooth decay and gum disease.
 Plaque is a soft, sticky, colorless bacterial film that grows on the hard surfaces of teeth.
 These bacteria use the sugar and starch from food particles in the mouth to produce acid.
 Left to accumulate, this acid produces foul breath, destroys the outer enamel of the tooth, and irritates gums to the point of bleeding.

 Brush your teeth at least twice a day, but preferably after every meal.
 You should use a soft-bristled toothbrush or electric toothbrush, and replace it every 3-4 months or as soon as the bristles begin to fray.